Reportage (album): Songs recorded for Reportage

 All of the above song titles are registered with ASCAP.
-"Criminals in the Capital" was registered as 'Criminals in The Capitol, 'Traumatized' was registered with the American spelling and 'Judy, Where Are You?' was registered as 'Judy'.
-The song mentioned by Simon as having the working title 'Nobody' is likely the same song that was registered with ASCAP as 'You Ain't Foolin' No One'.
+"Criminals in the Capital" was registered as "Criminals in the Capitol", "Traumatized" was registered with the American spelling and "Judy, Where Are You?" was registered as "Judy".
+The song mentioned by Le Bon as having the working title "Nobody" is likely the same song that was registered with ASCAP as "You Ain't Foolin' No One".

 Additional working song titles have also been confirmed with ASCAP's ACE Title Search engine: